Have you been diagonized of Fibroid?

 Fibroids themselves won’t kill–meaning you’re not going to die simply because you have fibroids; but you can develop complications because of your fibroids and some of the complications can be life threatening.
 I think the heavy bleeding that some fibroid suffers experience is one of the more serious issues that could potentially put their life at risk.

 fibroids can cause painful periods and make sex unpleasant.
 They can also affect your chances of getting (and staying!) pregnant, as well as your method of delivery.

 Fibroids may cause a gushing flow, the passage of large clots, and severe cramps.
 Because they are firm, fibroids can not burst.

-8. WHAT WILL HAPPEN IF FIBROIDS ARE NOT REMOVED?
+8. WHAT WILL HAPPEN IF FIBROIDS IS NOT TREATED?

-There are several myths that can cause a woman to delay fibroid surgery, doing more harm than good.
+There are several myths that can cause a woman to delay fibroid treatment, doing more harm than good.